 Set a Budget

-Keep in mind that a budget isn't just about what you can afford.
+For your own business, keep in mind that a budget isn't just about what you can afford.
 You must also have a firm grasp of how much your chosen advertising approach is going to cost you.
 These factors obviously work in tandem.
 You might want to hit the radio airwaves, but your budget is telling you that you're going to have to begin with some flyers.

 Do your research on costs.
 You might have to go start out small.